LLM Hallucination Detection: Implementation & Configuration

 Implementation Process

-Audit current state—analyze existing pipeline: retriever quality, chunk strategy, embedding model, prompts.
-Collect dataset from 100–200 real queries with ground truth.
+Current State Audit — analyze the existing pipeline: retriever quality, chunk strategy, embedding model, prompts.
+Collect a dataset of 100–200 real queries verified against ground truth.

-Baseline measurement—get numbers: hallucination rate, faithfulness, latency.
+Baseline Measurement — obtain numbers: hallucination rate, faithfulness, latency.
 Without baseline, it's unclear what to improve.

-Pipeline integration—detector embeds as middleware.
-Low-grounding answers marked with warning or sent for human review.
+Pipeline Integration — embed the detector as middleware.
+Responses with low grounding are flagged with warnings or sent for human review.

-Timeline: from 2 weeks to add detection to existing RAG pipeline to 2 months for full verification system with external sources in complex domain.
+Timeline: from 2 weeks for adding detection to an existing RAG pipeline to 2 months for a full verification system with external sources in a complex domain.
+Eliminating hallucinations in production reduces manual answer verification costs.